-- 1.3.1 This Plan does not apply to any person that is not a student at Regents' University London or is not an applicant that has accepted an offer to study at Regent's University London.
-This Plan also does not cover students that are enrolled on provision delivered by one of our UK Collaborative Partners.
-This is because our UK-based partners have their own Plan. - 1.3.2 If you are a student covered by this Plan and you go on a study period abroad, you are not covered for any changes that happen at the overseas provider.
+- This Plan does not apply to any person that is not a student at Regents' University London or is not an applicant that has accepted an offer to study at Regent's University London.
+This Plan also does not cover students that are enrolled on provision delivered by one of our UK-based Collaborative Partners.
+This is because our UK-based partners have their own Plans. - If you are a student covered by this Plan and you go on a study period abroad, you are not covered for any changes that happen at the overseas provider.
 However, if there is an issue with provision at the overseas provider, we will put actions in place to support you to continue your studies.

-2. Assessment of Risks
+2 Assessment of Risks